Installation

 Caveats

-You can omit the local SSH user creation during the installation ( username argument ), but: NOTE After installation all of the local ssh users on the machine will be unavaliable, so in order to access the server again, you must create a new local admin user from the web panel:
+NOTE After installation all of the local ssh users on the machine will be unavaliable, so in order to access the server again, you must create a new local admin user from the web panel:

 After the installation you must store somewhere safe the SECRET KEY and the passwords of the web panel and SSH accounts made.

-• Go to Users -> Create -> And check the Server administrating account checkbox!
-After setting it up you will be able to connect to the server again via the new account.
+Server administrating accountcheckbox!
+After setting it up you will be able to connect to the server again via the new account. -

-• At the end of the installation an account password will be displayed, so don't forget to save it somewhere
+emailis a required field and used as the first account - At the end of the installation an account password will be displayed, so don't forget to save it somewhere

-• It's a good practice to have a remote mounted directory for the /home/ dir, as there will be stored the SSH session recordings for every user
+- It's a good practice to have a remote mounted directory for the /home/ dir, as there will be stored the SSH session recordings for every user

-• * The base installation is <1GB and the 80GB space is left for the SSH session recordings and CRON/API output/logs
+- * The base installation is <1GB and the 80GB space is left for the SSH session recordings and CRON/API output/logs